rajeshuppala1449/CollBeet-Admin/README.md

     Username: admin
     Password: admin

-You can change Change Admin Password to whatever you like, using the **Change Password** button, located on the upper left hand side corner of the dashboard.
+You can change Change Admin Password to whatever you like, using the **Change Password** button, located on the upper left corner of the dashboard.

 ---